cucumber-sp/UITools/README.md

 # Current Features
 - Automatically generated configuration menu for mods.
 - Register windows for permanent position saving.
-- Easily registering events when windows are dragged and dropped.
+- Easily register events when windows are dragged and dropped.
 - Make windows minimizable.
 - Number inputs, with arrow keys that change the value by an amount you specify.